-It is the policy of Gordon Food Service to conduct our business with the highest level of integrity and ethics, and in accordance with all applicable laws and regulations.
-These key principles have guided our thought process, decisions, and approach for more than 100 years.
+At Gordon Food Service we conduct business with the highest level of integrity and ethics, and in accordance with all applicable laws and regulations.
+These principles have guided our thought process, decisions, and approach for more than 120 years.
 All Gordon Food Service employees are required to affirm their commitment to these principles as described by acknowledging our Employee Code of Business Conduct.
-We view our suppliers as partners in fulfilling our commitment to the abovementioned principles to our customers and communities we serve.
+We view our suppliers as partners in fulfilling our commitment to these principles and require they comply with this Supplier Code of Conduct.

-We expect each supplier to conduct its business in full compliance with our mutual customer’s requirements, any and all applicable federal, state, provincial, and local laws; and any regulations in the locations in which they operate and where their products are ultimately sold.
+We expect each supplier to conduct its business in full compliance with our mutual customer’s requirements, industry best practices, any and all applicable federal, state, provincial, and local laws; and any regulations in the locations in which they operate and where their products are ultimately sold.

 HEALTH AND SAFETY

 We are committed to conducting business in a way that provides a safe and healthy work environment for our employees.
 We expect our suppliers to operate in a manner that:

 - Complies with all applicable health and safety laws, regulations, and standards.

 - Takes necessary steps to protect workers from workplace accidents, illnesses, and injuries.

 We are dedicated to providing our customers with quality food products.
 We expect our suppliers to comply with government food safety requirements, industry best practices and product specifications at all times.
 Suppliers are expected to have policies and procedures in place to manage the safety and quality of the products they provide, from development to delivery.
 Suppliers must immediately report any issues with product safety or quality so that appropriate actions may be taken.